072arushi/IEEEHacks_DSA/Pointer-Algorithm/Floyld's-Cycle-Detection/CPP/README.md

   1. The fast pointer reaches NULL which implies that there is no loop present.
   2. The two pointers meet at a single node which implies that a loop is present.

+Time Complexity: 0(n)
+Space Complexity: 0(1)

+This algorithm can further be used in finding the beginning node of the loop Step 1: Following the algo we reach a point where both fast and slow node point a the same node (not the beginning node).
+Step 2: Without making any change to the fast pointer, take the slow pointer to the head Step 3: Now let both the pointer move with equal steps.
+Step 4: The node where bothe the pointers meet is the required node.